AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving

-However, existing speculative decoding solutions often suffer from suboptimal performance when dealing with dynamic request patterns and varying system configurations, which are typical scenarios in real-world online LLM services.
-These solutions generally employ a pre-defined speculative length, i.e., the number of draft tokens generated in each round.
-While a larger speculative length increases the chance to accept more valid tokens in verification, it incurs higher latency and risks resource wastage due to potential token rejections~\cite{liu2024optimizing}.
-Additionally, we observe that the optimal configuration of speculative length depends on the interplay between request loads, workload categories, and hardware resources (see \S\ref{sec:limitations}).
-Consequently, using a pre-defined speculative length fails to consistently deliver satisfactory performance under changing workloads and environments.
+However, existing speculative decoding solutions often face notable challenges in real-world cloud scenarios, where request patterns and resource configurations are highly dynamic.
+Most current solutions rely on a pre-defined speculative length---the number of draft tokens generated per speculative round.
+While increasing this speculative length can raise the likelihood of verifying more tokens in a single pass, it also amplifies the risk of token rejections, leading to wasted computation and higher end-to-end latency~\cite{liu2024optimizing}.
+Finding the optimal speculative length is complicated, as it depends on a complex interplay of factors such as request rates, model loads, and hardware resources (see \S\ref{sec:limitations}).
+Consequently, static approaches that use a fixed speculative length fails to consistently deliver satisfactory performance under changing workloads and environments.

-Moreover, current speculative decoding solutions often do not take into account token-level SLOs of LLM inference, failing to ensure high SLO attainment.
-Although speculative decoding can achieve significantly lower inference latencies compared to autoregressive decoding, the uncertain token acceptance during verifications can lead to considerable fluctuations in overall token generation latency, such as Time Per Output Token (TPOT).
-This variability makes it challenging for speculative decoding to consistently meet SLO requirements, thereby affecting the ability to provide users with consistent and efficient services.
+Moreover, existing solutions often overlook token-level SLOs in LLM inference, leading to inconsistent SLO attainment.
+Although speculative decoding reduces inference latencies compared to the autoregressive approach, the variability in token acceptance during the verification process can cause significant fluctuations in overall token generation latency, such as TPOT.
+This inherent variability poses challenges for speculative decoding to consistently satisfy SLO requirements, undermining the ability to deliver reliable and predictable quality of service to users.

-Therefore, we advocate that an efficient speculative inference system should enable fine-grained control over speculative lengths and beware of dynamic workloads and SLO requirements.
-Following this idea, we present \SysName, a system that employs adaptive speculative decoding to reduce the end-to-end latency of online LLM inference.
-It dynamically determines the optimal speculative length for varying request patterns, system configurations, and SLO constraints.
-By accommodating these changing conditions, \SysName strives to achieve lower inference latency and ensure SLO attainment.
-However, achieving adaptive speculative decoding in \SysName presents three key challenges.
+To address these limitations, an efficient speculative inference system should enable fine-grained, adaptive control over speculative lengths, remaining responsive to dynamic workloads and SLO requirements.
+Following this principle, we present \SysName, a system that leverages adaptive speculative decoding to improve performance and SLO attainment for LLM inference. \SysName aims to dynamically configure the optimal speculative length for each request, adapting to fluctuating request patterns, diverse system configurations, and varying SLO constraints.
+However, achieving adaptive speculative decoding in \SysName presents three challenges.